linode/docs/docs/networking/vpn/how-to-install-and-configure-an-openvpn-server-on-debian-8.md

         group nogroup
         ~~~

-5. Further down in the file, edit the `cert` and `key` lines to reflect the name of your key.
-In this example we use `client1` for the file name. ***cred location.
+4. Further down in the file, edit the `cert` and `key` lines to reflect the name of your key and their location *on the client device*.

     {: .file-excerpt}
     /etc/openvpn/client.conf